Showing posts with label leadership. Show all posts

 What We Pass Down Without Realizing

 Here's what humbles me about those repeated conversations: Marianne knew exactly what she was doing.
-She wasn't just managing immediate priorities—she was patiently building a framework that would serve me for decades.
+She wasn't just managing immediate priorities; she was patiently building a framework that would serve me for decades.
 Each time she had to remind me about the physics of finite attention, she was making a deliberate investment in my development as a leader.

 In many ways, Marianne was teaching me what Grant describes as the essence of sustainable productivity: shifting from external pressure to internal motivation (Grant, 2019).
-The end goal wasn't becoming more efficient—it was becoming more intentional.
+The end goal wasn't becoming more efficient; it was becoming more intentional.

 But Marianne also recognized that I needed more than just her repeated reminders.
-She encouraged me to work with an executive coach—someone who could help me develop the self-awareness to understand why I kept falling into the same patterns.
+She encouraged me to work with an executive coach, someone who could help me develop the self-awareness to understand why I kept falling into the same patterns.
 That's how I found David Samuels at DLS Partners, whose focus on helping leaders become genuinely authentic gave me the tools to finally internalize what Marianne had been teaching me.

 That's how inheritance works in organizational life.
-The casual comments, the throwaway observations, the small moments of clarity—these often have more lasting impact than formal training or intentional mentoring.
+The casual comments, the throwaway observations, the small moments of clarity often have more lasting impact than formal training or intentional mentoring.
 We're all inheriting frameworks from conversations we barely remember, and we're all bequeathing them through interactions we think are routine.

 Working with David helped me understand the deeper psychological patterns beneath my surface behaviors.
 Through our coaching sessions, I began to see how my people-pleasing tendencies and conflict avoidance were actually preventing me from showing up as my complete, conscious self at work.

-Now, when I hear myself repeating that phrase to my own teams—"When you say yes to someone, you are saying no to me"—I'm conscious that I'm not just managing current priorities.
+Now, when I hear myself repeating that phrase to my own teams, "When you say yes to someone, you are saying no to me," I'm conscious that I'm not just managing current priorities.
 I'm potentially shaping how they'll think about attention and loyalty for the rest of their careers.

 The Details That Build Big Things

-Looking back, I can trace a direct line from that eight-word sentence to some of the most important decisions I've made—career moves, team structures, even how I approach parenting.
+Looking back, I can trace a direct line from that eight-word sentence to some of the most important decisions I've made: career moves, team structures, even how I approach parenting.
 The principle that every yes requires a corresponding no has become central to how I think about stewardship, whether I'm managing a database conversion project or helping my children understand why they can't participate in every activity that interests them.

 Grant's research helps explain why this framework has been so durable: it's grounded in intrinsic motivation rather than external pressure (Grant, 2019).
-When I learned to ask "If I say yes to this, what am I saying no to that matters more?"
-I wasn't just managing my time better—I was aligning my attention with my values.
+When I learned to ask, "If I say yes to this, what am I saying no to that matters more?"
+I wasn't just managing my time better; I was aligning my attention with my values.
 As Grant puts it, this approach means "you'll be naturally pulled into it by intrinsic motivation" rather than having to rely on willpower to push through (Grant, 2019).

 It's helped me be more honest about trade-offs, more strategic about commitments, and more comfortable with the inherent limitations that make prioritization necessary in the first place.
-Most importantly, it's taught me that good leadership often requires disappointing the right people at the right time for the right reasons—not out of callousness, but out of commitment to the decisions you've made with your first team.
+Most importantly, it's taught me that good leadership often requires disappointing the right people at the right time for the right reasons, not out of callousness, but out of commitment to the decisions you've made with your first team.

 This is what John Wooden understood about details: they matter not because they're intrinsically important, but because they create frameworks that guide countless future decisions.
 A coach's attention to fundamentals shapes how players approach the game long after they leave the team.
 A boss's casual comment about priorities influences how someone thinks about loyalty and stewardship for decades.